medic/cht-docs/content/en/contribute/code/workflow.md

 #### Quality Assistance

-Involve [Quality Assistance]({{< ref "contribute/medic/product-development-process/quality-assistance" >}}) from the start of the process to take full ownership of what you are building.
+Involve [Quality Assistance]({{< ref "contribute/medic/product-development-process/quality-assistance" >}}) as early as possible in the development process so you can work together on a testing strategy for that specific issue.

 Use the following template for QA feedback throughout the development.